Program, Course, and Class Preparation

 Release of Unused Seats

-The release of unused seats in sections from which students (for example, Open Studies students) have initially been excluded is done at the departmental/college level at a time decided on by the College.
+The release of unused seats in sections where blocks of seats have been held for students in a particular college, program or major using registration restrictions is done at the departmental/college level at a time decided on by the College.

-- Select Course Section Restrictions (SSARRES) from the Options menu.
+- Select the Course Section Restriction form (SSARRES) from the Options menu.

 Syllabi and Scheduling